 Many users may want to use an external keyer and/or an external PTT switch with their CTR2 unit.
-If your keyer has a built-in sidetone you can use a small Phillips screwdriver to turn the volume control on the CTR2 unit's sidetone down.
+If your external keyer has a built-in sidetone you can use a small Phillips screwdriver to turn the sidetone volume on the CTR2 unit down.